lauraweindorf/art-shop/README.md

 7. Mark the artwork as shipped by clicking on `Ship`

-8. Finally, to indicate the artwork was delivered the Shipper clicks `Deliver`
+8. Finally, to indicate the artwork was delivered the Shipper click `Deliver`

 After going through the different stages of the Artwork (Created, Framed, etc.) your transaction history should look like the list below.